The psychology of color in graphic design

 When to use it: Financial institutions, IT companies, healthcare.
 It calms the user and suggests professionalism.

-Risk: It can seem cold and unapproachable if not combined with warmer details.
+Risk: It can feel cold and unapproachable if not combined with warmer details.

 Green: Nature, growth, and wealth